In these General Conditions of Carriage, the following words shall have the following meanings:-

 We shall have no obligation to carry luggage in excess of the permitted amount or size but additional pieces of hold luggage, or ‘outsized’ items, will be permitted, subject to space being available, and on payment of a charge for each extra piece.
 The charges will be £10.00 single journey per item (one journey can be multi-leg) or £15.00 return journey per item.

 Customers buying e-tickets can pay these charges in advance and at a discounted rate of £8 single journey per item (one journey can be multi-leg) or £12 return journey per item on selected routes.
 A maximum of three chargeable items can be taken in the hold (maximum 5 overall).
 Other items must have no one dimension greater than 85cm.
-Items of luggage significantly in excess of 20kgs may be charged.
+Items of luggage in excess of 20kg will be charged.

 Permitted luggage on European services:

-You are allowed to take onto a service up to one medium sized suitcase or rucksack (of no more than (h)70 x (w)30 x (d)45cm in size and 30kg in total weight but no more than 20kg per single item and two small pieces of hand luggage.
+You are allowed to take onto a service up to one medium sized suitcase or rucksack (of no more than (h)70 x (w)30 x (d)45cm in size and 30kg in total weight but no more than 20kg for hold luggage and two small pieces of hand luggage.
 The permitted luggage varies for different services, and you should refer to the published timetable for a service or our other publications for details of the permitted luggage for a service.
 For this purpose, hand luggage means something that is capable of fitting in an overhead luggage rack or under seats.

 Priority will be given to customers travelling with luggage within the free limits.
 Customers will be permitted to ‘pool’ their individual allowances if they are travelling in a group or as a family, but they must be travelling on the same ticket.
 If the customer pre-purchases excess luggage and there is insufficient room to take the luggage, he/she will have to wait for the next service where priority to board will be given over customers without reservations.